ItsLeMax/FPM-Website/README.md

 Website of Filmproduktion Maximus

 > [!NOTE]
-> This website is a hobby project.
-Although i have somewhat of a respectable amount of knowledge I am not familiar with some common and recommended work flows contrary to other projects of mine.

-I am using rather unusual size units as defaults.
-Feel free to open a pull request if you would like to contribute to an objective improvement.
+> I am using one rather unusual size unit as default.
+This will be resolved in the near future.